-I have connected on Facebook with Dr.T.M., an emergency room physician, due to our shared love of ballroom dancing.
+I have a “friend” I have never met in person.
+I connected on Facebook with Dr.T.M., an emergency room physician, due to our shared love of ballroom dancing.
 Usually her posts are lighthearted, full of news about her family, travel, and dancing.
 But recently she wrote a public post that tugged at my heart.

 I am a proud Asian American.
 I am feeling hurt and saddened right now.
 I have dedicated my life to serving ALL people and it’s never been for money or fame.
 It’s been about the opportunity to give back to the America that took me in as a refugee.
 To pay it forward.

 The recent hate crimes are the antithesis to my very existence, the opposite of every goal in my book.
 I do not see any good from hate and only unintended consequences.
 If I can only have one wish come true it would be that we find a way to use our differences to connect with one another.
 That we can speak and act from a place of love, not hate.